Inmoresentum/Lawyer-Consultation-System/README.md

    `editors` and `IDES` will also do the job.

 3. Click the `play` icon which will start the spring boot application and will recursively download all the npm dependencies.
+Alternatively, from the terminal use maven to build and run using `./mvnw clean install`.

 4. By default, the server should start  **http://localhost:8080**